DalgoT4D/DDP_backend/Plan.md

 - `ddpui_dataflowblock` will go away and we create a new table instead `ddpui_dataflowtask`.
 Each deployment will now be mapped to a task from our master table.

 - `ddpui_blocklock` becomes `ddpui_locktask`.
-These will be the table that locks tasks when running or triggered.
+This will be the table that stores the locks when tasks are running or triggered.
+Prefect webhook will now update this.

+### Deployment plan

+- The idea is to make sure things currently running dont break.
+Since we wont be doing pushing UI changes but only backend in the release.

+- Both the old block and new tasks logic should work simultaenously.
+Until we release the UI changes.

+- We won't touch the old apis.
+We will version & create new ones.
+Same goes for the flows in prefect.
+Everything will be deprecated once we move away with the blocks completely.

+- Final step is to migrate the current setup.
+For this we will write django commands(scripts) that help us go away with the blocks.

 ### Tasks/steps